MartinMiles/Sifon.UK/content/index.md

 ## Getting started

 Please take a look at this video before the first run, as it explains important bits, such as setting up a profile on the first run and what Profiles are.
-It also shows you how to obtain the latesy collection of plugins from a [public GitHib plugins repository](https://github.com/MartinMiles/Sifon.Plugins "public GitHib plugins repository"), how to configure containers for the first run of Sitecore 10 XP0 and also how to perform local and remote backups.
+It also shows you how to obtain the latesy collection of plugins from a [public GitHib plugins repository](https://github.com/MartinMiles/Sifon.Plugins "public GitHib plugins repository").

-<p><iframe width="800" height="450" src="https://www.youtube.com/embed/dW7rF8CTAR4?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
+<p><iframe width="800" height="450" src="https://www.youtube.com/embed/qiYMyFbrMp0?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Here you may find even more [quick start videos and instructions](/content/docs/QuickStart "quick start videos and instructions")